Global System Change – A Whole System Approach to Addressing Covid-19 and Achieving the SDGs

-It will be impossible to establish democracy and sustainable society unless we stop the many conservative-liberal civil wars that are raging around the world.
-Uniting and empowering the people is the most important action needed to abide by the laws of nature and protect the common long-term well-being of humanity.
+It will be impossible to establish democracy and sustainable society unless we end the many conservative-liberal civil wars that are raging around the world.
+Uniting and empowering the people is one of the most important actions needed to abide by the laws of nature and protect the common long-term well-being of humanity.

 Many specific actions are needed to achieve this.
 These include weakening political parties, requiring honest media, raising public awareness about root causes and optimal solutions, and implementing empowering, freedom-based education.

 Political parties are not mentioned in the US constitution.
 Politicians are supposed to equally and fairly serve those who elect them.
 But political parties often sit above politicians and compel party-line voting.
 Political parties largely are controlled by wealthy campaign donors, not citizens in the party.
 As a result, regardless of which party wins, the wealthy benefit, while average citizens usually suffer.
 Every party-line vote violates the Constitution because the people are not controlling government.
 Political parties must be weakened so that citizens can directly and equally control the politicians they elect.

 Honest media is essential for democracy.
 The people cannot effectively rule themselves if they do not have honest, accurate information.
 From 1949 to 1987, the Fairness Doctrine required large US media organizations to provide both sides of controversial issues.
 But this requirement for honesty inhibited the ability of vested interests to mislead, divide and disempower citizens.
 As a result, vested interest-controlled government removed it.
 Now media essentially is allowed to lie to or mislead the public.